vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 TRANSLATION

-That purity which is prescribed by people of little understand ing is considered to be only impurity in the Saiva system.
+That purity which is prescribed by people of little understand ing is considered to be only impurity in the Śaiva system.
 It  should not be considered to be purity; rather it is impurity in  reality.
 Therefore one who has freed himself of vikalpas (dichot omizing thought-constructs) alone attains happiness.

 NOTES

-The purity criticized in this verse r.efers only to physical purity  like washing, bathing, etc. The Saiva system referred to is the  Trika system.
+The purity criticized in this verse r.efers only to physical purity  like washing, bathing, etc. The Śaiva system referred to is the  Trika system.
 This system does not lay any special store by  external physical purity.
 It considers only-mental purity to be  real purity.
 Physical purity depends only on vikalpas-differen-.

 tiating thought-constructs and is centred round the body.
 There fore, the Trika system considers it only an impurity from the  higher spiritual point of view.
 It does not condemn physical  purity as such.
 It condemns it only when it is considered to be